Counterfactual Influence in Markov Decision Processes: Experiments

 \section{Experiments}

-In this section, we apply our notion of influence to several MDPs, to derive counterfactual policies with a varying level of influence with respect to the observed path.
-We evaluate our approach on three models: a Grid World example, an epidemic MDP model, and a realistic MDP for modelling the progression of a patient with sepsis\footnote{The code for our experiments can be found at \href{https://anonymous.4open.science/r/counterfactual-influence-in-MDPs/README.md}{https://anonymous.4open.science/r/counterfactual-influence-in-MDPs/README.md}.}.
+In this section, we apply our notion of influence to several MDPs to derive counterfactual policies with varying levels of influence with respect to the observed path.
+We evaluate our approach on a Grid World model, an epidemic MDP model, and an MDP modelling sepsis patient trajectories\footnote{The source code for our experiments can be found \jl{at \url{https://github.com/ddv-lab/counterfactual-influence-in-MDPs}}.}.